waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Interacting from (15, 26) causes the bird to move east to (20, 24).
 - **Other Triggers & Rules:**
   - Stepping on the one-way ledge at (27, 22) triggers the FARFETCH'D to appear at (29, 22).
-  - Interacting from the side of the bird is a failure condition that resets its position.
+  - Interacting from the side of the bird is a failure condition that triggers the 'Kwaa!' dialogue and resets its position.
+This is true regardless of the bird's facing direction.
-  - The 'Kwaa!' dialogue is a reset condition that moves the bird back to a previous position.
 - **Note on Failures:** This puzzle has been the source of severe and recurring state-tracking failures, including repeatedly hallucinating my position (e.g., at Turns 9586, 9591, & 9608).

 #### Current Investigation Plan